mauritssilvis/challenges/java/basic_maven_project_intellij_idea/README.md

 [ERROR] 'modelVersion' is missing. @ line 1, column 9
 ```

-To solve this problem, set the model version in the Maven project object model file, `pom.xml`:
+To solve this problem, set the model version in the Maven project object model, `pom.xml`:

 ```xml
 <project>